AElfProject/aelf-sdk.cs/README.md

 ### Interface

 The interface methods can be easily available by instance "AElfClient" shown in basic usage.
-The following is a list of input parameters and type of output for each method.
+The following is a list of input parameters and output for each method.
 Check out the [Web api reference](https://docs.aelf.io/v/dev/reference) for detailed Interface description.

 #### IBlockAppService